bablokb/pcb-pico-datalogger/docs/blues-gateway.md

 Deployment
 ----------

-The source of the software is in `src.blues_gateway`.
+The source of the software is in `src.gateway`.
 It is complete with the exception of two configuration files: `config.py` and `log_config.py`.
 The recommended way of building and installing the software is to use the Makefile in the toplevel directory: